samus-io/tablab-steps/steps/68Vk94P84b2K0SuYJ8MXVuaEtsmhNerxyTN/en/README.md

 # Information disclosure via HTTP methods

-* HTTP methods allow interaction with web resources, but some can unintentionally leak sensitive information if not properly restricted.
+* HTTP methods provide interaction with web resources, but improper restrictions can lead to unintended information disclosure.
 * Disabling or restricting unnecessary methods helps reduce the attack surface of a web application.

 ## Insecure HTTP methods that may expose sensitive data

+* Some HTTP methods are not necessary for most web applications and can expose sensitive data or increase the attack surface if left enabled.
+Common insecure methods include `TRACE`, `TRACK`, `DEBUG`, `OPTIONS`, `PUT`, and `DELETE`.
+These should be disabled unless explicitly required.
+* The `PUT` and `DELETE` methods, for example, allow clients to upload or delete resources on the server.
+If improperly configured or left unrestricted, they could enable attackers to overwrite or remove server files.

-### TRACE
+### TRACE method

 * The `TRACE` method is primarily used for diagnostic purposes.
-When a web server receives an HTTP `TRACE` request and supports this method, it returns the exact request it received, including all HTTP headers.
+When a web server receives an HTTP `TRACE` request and supports this method, it echoes back the received HTTP request with all headers.
 This allows clients to see what data is being sent to the server.
 * However, if this method is enabled, it can pose a security risk.
 For example, an attacker might exploit a vulnerability like `Cross-Site Scripting (XSS)` to run malicious code in a user's browser.
 That code could silently send a `TRACE` request to a server and read the response.
 Since the response includes all original headers, the attacker might gain access to sensitive information such as cookies or authentication tokens.
 * Here's an example of how the `TRACE` method works using `curl`: